newt0/gatsbybootcamp-transcription/10.Sourcing Content from the File System/chapter10.md

 The exact name could be whatever you want in here, we're gonna add a couple of posts.
 I'll have one called `gatsby.md` and real quick.
 I'll create another one.
-Let's call it `react.md` So for The Gatsby post, we're just gonna add a little bit of sample text.
+Let's call it `react.md`.
+So for The Gatsby post, we're just gonna add a little bit of sample text.
 I'm not actually going to write out an entire post.
-Let's get started by adding, What's No.
+Let's get started by adding, What's number.
 One as the `frontmatter` for our markdown posts?
 So we start with `___`.
 We end with `___` and right in between, we can add key value pairs for whatever makes sense for us now.
 4 posts.
-You might want to include the post title.
+You might want to include the post `title`.
-Maybe the date the post was published, a list of tags the author, whatever sort of data you want to add on to the actual post content.
+Maybe the date, the post was published, a list of tags the author, whatever sort of data you want to add on to the actual post content.
 So right here, let's keep it simple.
-I'm going to set up a title for this post, so that is title call and space.
+I'm going to set up a `title` for this post, so that is `title` call and space.
 Inside of quotes.
 I'll call this `The Great Gatsby Bootcamp` and then down below.
 I also set up a `date` right here, `2019 4/4`.